delath/oracle-assistant/README.md

 ]
 ```

-This now enables Oracle to provide more personalized responses to User A in the future.
+This enables Oracle to provide more personalized responses regardless of the current outcome of the API call to OpenAI.

 ## Functionalities
 | Functionality | Status |